-A severance may be granted where it will assist in the preservation of a natural area such as the addition of a wooded area to another existing wooded area with the intention of preserving both areas.
+A consent may be granted where it will assist in the preservation of a natural area or a part of the Natural Heritage System identified in Appendix A such as the addition of a wooded area to another existing wooded area with the intention of preserving both areas or the creation of a trail system.

-iv) Maximum Number of Lots to be created by Consent.
+iv) Maximum Number of Lots to be created by Consent

-A severance for a maximum of 3 lots (1 retained, 2 created) may be granted in the "Ballantrae Community Area", "Ballantrae Future Residential Area II" and "Mixed Use Area" designation if it is determined that a plan of subdivision is unnecessary, the severance satisfies the minimum lot size requirements of the Regional Health Services Department and/or Town, and if the severance(s) is/are in conformity with the applicable policies of this Plan.
+A consent for a maximum of 3 lots (1 retained, 2 created) may be granted in the "Ballantrae Residential Area" or the "Musselman Lake Community Area" designations if it is determined that a plan of subdivision is unnecessary, the consent satisfies the minimum lot size requirements of the Town, and if the consent(s) is/are in conformity with the applicable policies of this Plan.

-The policies of this Section establish the background information requirements and the criteria which must be satisfied for applications involving severances.
+The policies of this Section establish the background information requirements and the criteria which must be satisfied for applications involving consents.

-11.8.3.2 Information Requirements
+11.9.3.2 Information Requirements

-Unless an exemption is granted by the Town in writing as part of the preconsultation process, the following information and material, together with any additional information and material identified in Section 7.3 of the Official Plan, shall be required to be submitted as part of an application for a severance.
+Unless an exemption is granted by the Town in writing as part of the pre-consultation process, the following information and material, together with any additional information and material identified in Section 7.3 of the Official Plan, shall be required to be submitted as part of an application for a consent.

-All severance applications shall include detailed mapping, plans and any other information required to allow evaluation of the proposal including detailed plans, where applicable, such as grading and landscaping plans and other documentation:
+All consent applications shall include detailed mapping, plans and any other information required to allow evaluation of the proposal including detailed plans, where applicable, such as grading and landscaping plans and other documentation:

-- i) describing the proposed severance; - ii) demonstrating how stormwater, erosion and sedimentation will be controlled on site; and, - iii) describing existing landscaping and trees and any modifications proposed to the landscaping and trees.
+- i) Describing the proposed consent; - ii) Demonstrating how stormwater, erosion and sedimentation will be controlled on site; and, - iii) Describing existing landscaping and trees and any modifications proposed to the landscaping and trees.